lost coast backpacking

 - Day One: 5.1 total miles from our cars at Black Sands Beach Trailhead to Buck Creek.
 We'll climb 396' over the course of this hike along the beach.
 Click here for distance/elevation profile.

 Don't be deceived into thinking beach hiking is easy!
-The terrain ranges from soft sand to wobbly, bowling-bowl sized rocks.
+The terrain ranges from soft sand to wobbly, bowling-ball sized rocks.

 - Day Two: 6.8 total miles from Buck Creek to Saddle Mountain.
-We'll ascend a whopping 3150' over 3.5 miles until we hit the summit of Saddle Mountain, bask in the glorious views, then head back down for a much-deserved happy hour.
+We'll ascend a whopping 3150' over 3.5 miles, basking in the glorious views, until we hit the summit of Saddle Mountain.
+Then we'll head back down for a much-deserved happy hour.
 Click here for distance/elevation profile.

 - Day Three: 5.1 total miles from Buck Creek to our cars at Black Sands Beach trailhead, all on the beach.